ClusterHQ/flocker/docs/gettingstarted/mysql-example.rst

 Download the Docker Image
 =========================

-The Docker image we'll be using is quite big, so you may wish to pre-fetch it to your nodes so you don't have to wait for downloads half-way through this example.
+The Docker image we'll be using is quite large, so you should pre-fetch it to your nodes.

 .. code-block:: console